New Mexico chile: California

 The Anaheim pepper is a mild variety of the cultivar 'New Mexico No. 9' and commonly grown outside of New Mexico.
 It is related to the 'New Mexico No. 6 and 9', but when grown out of state they have a higher variability rate.
 The name 'Anaheim' derives from Emilio Ortega, a farmer who brought the seeds from New Mexico to the Anaheim, California, area in 1894.
-The chile "heat" of 'Anaheim' chiles varies from 500 to 2,500 on the Scoville scale.
+The chile "heat" of 'Anaheim' chile varies from 500 to 2,500 on the Scoville scale.

 Colorado

 In Colorado, 'Numex Mirasol' chile peppers are grown near the city of Pueblo, where they are known as "Pueblo chile".
-These should not be confused with the ancient chile varieties grown by Puebloans.
+These should not be confused with the ancient chile varieties grown by the Puebloan peoples.
+The pepper variety was later named "Mosco".

 Outer space

-On July 12, 2021, NASA astronauts aboard the International Space Station started growing New Mexico chile from seeds packaged in soil on Earth, in the Advanced Plant Habitat (APH).
-'Numex Española Improved' was chosen from more than two dozen varieties for its performance in testing environments.
-The peppers were grown aboard the spacecraft utilizing specially formulated fertilizers, with the fruit later evaluated for flavor, texture, and piquancy.
-These were the first Capsicum plants grown off of Earth.

-In October, after tending and pollinating the plants for three months, the astronauts harvested the chile and prepared "space tacos".